 The West.
 Wales Trust for Nature Conservation recently changed its name to the Dyfed Wildlife Trust, a name that accurately reflects its area of Influence.
 No moves are to change the areas of bird recording, which remain the old counties of Carmarthenshire, Ceredigion and Pembrokeshire.
 This recording arrangement has many advantages, not least being that existing avifauna are based upon the old counties.

 The Manx, Balearic, Levantine Shearwaters complex is of direct interest to Pembrokeshire bird go the review paper by W.R.P.Bourne, E.J.Mackrill, A.M.Paterson and P.Yesou In British Vol. 81, No. 7, of July 1988 is recommended reading.
 It seems very likely that in future the Manx and a Mediterranean (+ Balearic + Levantine) Shearwater be afforded separate species status.

-In March of 1988 the Welsh Ornithological Society was launched at a conference held In Aberystwyth.
-With the alms of:
+In March of 1988, the Welsh Ornithological Society was launched at a conference held In Aberystwyth.
+With the aims of: